No bulls*** - here are the facts! Everything you need to know about Grand Theft Auto V, in an easy-to-read bulleted format.

-- Grand Theft Auto V is being developed by Scotland-based Rockstar North (the same studio that made the previous games) and will be published by Rockstar Games.
+- Grand Theft Auto V was developed by Scotland-based Rockstar North (the same studio that made the previous games) and published by Rockstar Games.

-- The game will be released worldwide on Tuesday September 17, 2013 for PlayStation 3 and Xbox 360.
+- The game was released worldwide on Tuesday September 17, 2013 for PlayStation 3 and Xbox 360.

 - The game is set in Los Santos (Rockstar's take on Los Angeles, California) and surrounding hills, countryside and beaches.